Sports memorabilia – can this investment hotspot keep its shine?

 There is a rich online market for sports memorabilia, including trading platforms such as Firma Stella or Exclusive Memorabilia.
 Auction site eBay is a popular choice for investors who know what they are looking for and have a good idea about pricing.

 Top Shot, a scheme devised by the US National Basketball Association, the players’ association and a consumer blockchain company, offers officially-licensed video clips of great sporting moments.
-A single, 12-second-long highlight of a LeBron James shot in the NBA finals resold for more than $230,000, and the site saw more than $1 billion in sales between its launch in June 2020 and the end of 2022.
-But most sporting moments sold on the site are relatively low-cost and can be readily traded on the platform.
+A single, 12-second-long highlight of a LeBron James shot in the NBA finals resold for $208,000 on February 22, 2021, on a day when $47.9 million worth of similar video clips were traded on the platform.
+However, monthly trading volume fell from $226 million in February 2021 to just $3 million in December of the following year.
+Nowadays most sporting moments sold on the site are available at relatively low cost.

-They may offer more pleasure for sports fans than investors; the average sale price of an NBA Top Shot highlight peaked at $181.81 in March 2021, and had fallen to $12.83 by December 2022.
-Nevertheless, other US sports are following the NBA’s lead by setting up their own NFT digital memorabilia platforms.
+They may offer more pleasure for sports fans than investors; the average sale price of an NBA Top Shot highlight peaked at $181.81 in March 2021, and fell to $12.83 by December 2022.
+However, other US sports have followed the NBA’s lead by setting up their own NFT digital memorabilia platforms.

 Investors can also trade on marketplaces such as Dapper Labs and Candy Digital.
 A more conventional way to buy sporting memorabilia is at auction, which gives buyers some protection and transparency.
 As long ago as 1997, Christie’s auctioned a 1907 World Series programme with a guide price of between $4,000 to $6,000, achieving an eventual sale price of £8,625.

-Potential investors should always be careful.
-The sports memorabilia market goes through peaks and troughs, which always attracts fraudsters, and some purchasers have complained about fakes.
-Those interested in memorabilia need to understand the provenance of individual items.
-A replica shirt will be worth a fraction of the genuine article, but it can be difficult to tell the difference.
+But potential investors should always be careful.
+The sports memorabilia market goes through repeated peaks and troughs, which always attracts fraudsters, and some purchasers have complained about fakes.
+Those interested in memorabilia need to understand the provenance of individual items; a replica shirt will be worth a fraction of the genuine article, but it can be difficult to tell the difference.
 Using a reputable dealer and obtaining an authenticity guarantee goes some way to addressing the problem.
+But ultimately sports memorabilia is more suited to fans than to serious investors looking for long-term returns.